brunokoga/Montevideo/ultimateCampaign_dir/kingdomsAndWar/kingdomBuilding.md

 **Economy** : This attribute measures the productivity of your kingdom's workers and the vibrancy of its trade, both in terms of money and in terms of information, innovation, and technology.
 Your kingdom's initial Economy is 0 plus your kingdom's alignment and leadership modifiers.

 **Kingdom Check** : A kingdom has three attributes: Economy, Loyalty, and Stability.
 Your kingdom's initial scores in each of these attributes is 0, plus modifiers for kingdom alignment, bonuses provided by the leaders, and any other modifiers.
-Many kingdom actions and events require you to attempt a kingdom check, either using your Economy, Loyalty, or Stability attribute (1d20 + the appropriate attribute + other modifiers.
+Many kingdom actions and events require you to attempt a kingdom check, either using your Economy, Loyalty, or Stability attribute (1d20 + the appropriate attribute + other modifiers).
 You cannot take 10 or take 20 on a kingdom check.
 Kingdom checks automatically fail on a natural 1 and automatically succeed on a natural 20.

 **Loyalty** : Loyalty refers to the sense of goodwill among your people, their ability to live peaceably together even in times of crisis, and to fight for one another when needed.
 Your kingdom's initial Loyalty is 0 plus your kingdom's alignment and any modifiers from your kingdom's leadership role.

 **Population** : Actual population numbers don't factor into your kingdom's statistics, but can be fun to track anyway.
-The population of each settlement is described in [Settlements and Districts](ultimateCampaign/kingdomsAndWa_dir/kingdomTurnSequence#_settlements-and-districts).
+The population of each settlement is described in [Settlements and Districts](ultimateCampaig_dir/kingdomsAndWar/kingdomTurnSequence#_settlements-and-districts).

 **Size** : This is how many hexes the kingdom claims.
 A new kingdom's Size is 1.

 **Stability** : Stability refers to the physical and social well-being of the kingdom, from the health and security of its citizenry to the vitality of its natural resources and its ability to maximize their use.
 Your kingdom's initial Stability is 0 plus your kingdom's alignment and leadership modifiers.

 **Treasury** : The Treasury is the amount of BP your kingdom has saved and can spend on activities (much in the same way that your character has gold and other valuables you can spend on gear).
-Your Treasury can fall below 0 (meaning your kingdom's costs exceed its savings and it is operating in debt, but this increases Unrest (see [Upkeep Phase](ultimateCampaign/kingdomsAndWa_dir/kingdomTurnSequence#_upkeep-phase)).
+Your Treasury can fall below 0 (meaning your kingdom's costs exceed its savings and it is operating in debt), but this increases Unrest (see [Upkeep Phase](ultimateCampaig_dir/kingdomsAndWar/kingdomTurnSequence#_upkeep-phase)).

 **Turn** : A kingdom turn spans 1 month of game time.
 You make your kingdom checks and other decisions about running your kingdom at the end of each month.

 **Unrest** : Your kingdom's Unrest indicates how rebellious your citizens are.
 Your kingdom's initial Unrest is 0.
-Unrest can never fall below 0 (anything that would modify it to less than 0 is wasted.
+Unrest can never fall below 0 (anything that would modify it to less than 0 is wasted).
 Subtract your kingdom's Unrest from all Economy, Loyalty, and Stability checks.
 If your kingdom's Unrest is 11 or higher, the kingdom begins to lose control of hexes it has claimed.
-If your kingdom's Unrest ever reaches 20, the kingdom falls into anarchy (see [Upkeep Phase](ultimateCampaign/kingdomsAndWa_dir/kingdomTurnSequence#_upkeep-phase)).
+If your kingdom's Unrest ever reaches 20, the kingdom falls into anarchy (see [Upkeep Phase](ultimateCampaig_dir/kingdomsAndWar/kingdomTurnSequence#_upkeep-phase)).

 ## Kingdom Building Quick Reference